GathunguAlex/Artticals/README.md

 + Article#magazine
   + returns the restaurant for that given article

-Build out the following methods on the restaurant class
+Build out the following methods on the Magazine class

 + Magazine.all
   + returns an array of all magazines